Mind–body dualism: Replies

-Argument from biological development

-Another common argument against dualism consists in the idea that since human beings (both phylogenetically and ontogenetically) begin their existence as entirely physical or material entities and since nothing outside of the domain of the physical is added later on in the course of development, then we must necessarily end up being fully developed material beings.
-There is nothing non-material or mentalistic involved in conception, the formation of the blastula, the gastrula, and so on.
-The postulation of a non-physical mind would seem superfluous.
+Writing in the 13th century, St. Thomas Aquinas writes that "the body is necessary for the action of the intellect, not as i origin of action."
+Thus, if the body is dysfunctional, the intellect will not actualize as it intends to.
+According to the philosopher Stephen Evans:

 Argument from neuroscience

 In some contexts, the decisions that a person makes can be detected up to 10 seconds in advance by means of scanning their brain activity.
 Subjective experiences and covert attitudes can be detected, as can mental imagery.
-This is strong empirical evidence that cognitive processes have a physical basis in the brain.
+This is cited as empirical evidence that cognitive processes have a physical basis in the brain.

+Replies

+Thomist philosopher Edward Feser criticises the use of neuroscience to support a naturalist account of the mind, drawing from philosopher Tyler Burge in calling such arguments "neurobabble."
+Feser accepts that neural activities underlie mental processes, but that this is to be expected from the view of hylomorphic dualism, since the soul is a composite of mind and matter.